eostrom/astreo/src/content/words/2019-08-09-the-week-in-me.md

 ---
-title: "the week in me #7"
+title: 'the week in me #7'
 date: 2019-08-09T17:54:27-0500
 tags:
 image: /images/peer-gynt-cast.jpg
 section: both
 ---

 Ever feel like you're trying to do too many cool things with too many cool people?
 And it's great but you'd just like to take a break to wash the dishes, and write a blog post, and, like, sleep more?

 ## arts